tii-racing/drone-racing-dataset/README.md

 pip3 install -r requirements.txt
 ```

-From folder `drone-racing-dataset`, use the following scripts to download the dataset files.
+From folder `drone-racing-dataset/`, use the following scripts to download the dataset files.

 On **Ubuntu and macOS**: